Snow or rain camp must-haves

 everyone can tell you did not come prepared.

 One girl on the ’98 trip really thought the jacket she brought was waterproof, but within seconds of stepping out of the car she found out otherwise.
 We made a cover for her out of plastic garbage bags to try to keep her dry until she got to the store.
+The woman on the right in the photo below models rain gear made from a two huge plastic bags:

 People who have never been too cold for too long (hypothermic) tell us they do not think they really need waterproof outer layers.
 But even if the weather report says sunny, it can change quickly, and when the wind comes up after dark, your waterproof outer-layer can also keep you warmer by protecting you from the wind.